Skip to content

 OptionDefaultDescription

---enforce-domainfalseRequire email domain matching
+--enforce-domainfalseRequire email domain to match entity

 bash